dutta-arka/Transit-Detect/README.md

 ## Processing Data
 Once You have downloaded the data, Select the host star names that have an orbital period of less than 33 days (default of SHERLOCKPIPE).
 Make a .txt file (Or directly read from a .csv file in the terminal.
 Three such .txt files are added here.
+Using these .txt files, run finaldataset.py.

+## Analysing the data
+We use [SHERLOCKPIPE](https://github.com/franpoz/SHERLOCK.git) for this step.
+Please see the [documentation](https://sherlockpipe.readthedocs.io/en/latest/index.html#) for a detailed overview.
+The steps are the following.
++ For each run, findsectors.py to find the sectors for which the targets have been observed.

+## Tabulating Data
+A tabulation format of all the data is given in data.csv.

+## Vetting

+### Manually

+### Using WATSON

+## Final Output

+## Future Works

+## References